AbdullahZezoo/test/README.md

 validateRegister:

-it goes to https://www.phptravels.net/register and enter firstname, lastname, phone, email, password, confirmpassword, click_button then Assert the url with expected_url url = "https://www.phptravels.net/account/"
+it goes to https://www.phptravels.net/register and enter firstname, lastname, phone, email, password, confirmpassword, click_button then getCurrentUrl and assertUrl.

 validateLogin:

-it goes to https://www.phptravels.net/login and enter username, password, click_button then Assert the url with expected_url url = "https://www.phptravels.net/account/"
+it goes to https://www.phptravels.net/login and enter username, password, click_button then getCurrentUrl and assertUrl.

+getCurrentUrl :

+returns the current url.

+assertUrl :

+assertequal the actual url to the expected url .... the expected_url = "https://www.phptravels.net/account/"

 takeScreenShot: